gbengataylor/kogito-coffee-example/README.md

 ```

-to deploy kogito to OCP
+to deploy coffeeshop kogito process to OCP

 you can install the kogito operator to openshift, then create a KogitoApp CR that references the git repo/context dir